mshortcodes/meta-capstone/README.md

 ### Challenges

 Since I had a style guide to follow and my mockup, once I began coding I felt it was fairly straightforward for the most part.
 There were a couple areas of the project that I struggled on.
 For populating the booking times we were supposed to connect the bookings page to an API.
-However, I couldn't get this to work and later found out that the link was broken on the class forums.
-I also struggled with the useReducer hook as it seemed like a more confusing way of using useState and the course only briefly covered it.
+However, I couldn't get this to work and later found out that the URL was not working on the class forums.
 We were also supposed to write unit tests which I wasn't sure why mine kept failing.
-Unit tests are something I added to my list of things to study more of in the future.
+Unit tests are something I would like to study more of in the future.

 ### What I Learned